-Public procurement represents nearly 15% of global GDP and holds significant potential to support the achievement of the Sustainable Development Goals (SDGs) while aligning with the long-term development strategies of our client countries.
-In recognition of this, the Inter-American Development Bank (IDB) joined eleven other Multilateral Development Banks (MDBs) in issuing a joint statement reaffirming our shared commitment to integrating sustainable procurement practices into development operations.
+Public procurement represents nearly 15% of global GDP and holds significant potential to support the long-term development strategies of our client countries.
+In recognition of this, the Inter-American Development Bank (IDB) joined 11 other MDBs in a joint statement to reaffirm our shared commitment to integrating sustainable procurement practices into development operations.

 The MDBs have also pledged to support partner countries in undertaking national-level reforms to embed sustainability into domestic procurement systems.

 Sustainable public procurement involves the integration of economic, social, environmental, and institutional considerations throughout the procurement process.
-It drives transformative change by promoting climate action, environmental performance, diversity, gender equality, and workers’ rights.
+It drives transformative change by promoting resilience, environmental performance, equality, and workers’ rights.
 To operationalize this commitment, we have established a dedicated working group focused on:

 - Building awareness, outreach, and partnerships